BenHerbst/Dalaix/README.md

 To Stop Dalai, search for "Stop Dalai" and execute that!

+Wait some time and open localhost:3000 in your browser.

+You should now see Dalai up and running

 ## Troubleshoot 🐞
 File any issue on GitHub issues: https://github.com/BenHerbst/Dalaix/issues